Nutritional Requirements for a Child With Cancer

 Encourage rinsing the mouth with warm water when gums and mouth are sore.

 Encourage gently brushing teeth after eating meals and sweets.

 Limit foods that stick to the teeth, such as caramels, taffy, gummy candy, or chewy candy bars.

-The treatment of cancer can be difficult for anyone of any age.
-Supportive care (treatment of disease side effects or symptoms) from various members of the health care team, including dietitians and child life therapists, can make the nutritional aspects of treatment less difficult.
+The treatment of cancer can be hard for anyone of any age.
+Supportive care (treatment of disease side effects or symptoms) from your child's health care team can make the nutritional part of treatment less difficult.
 Suggestions for creating a child-centered environment, making tasty, high-calorie snacks, and possible alternatives to oral nutrition are a part of the supportive care included in the treatment of cancer.